IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 To delete the username, click on the OK button.
 To cancel and keep the username, click on the CANCEL button.
 This action cannot be undone so proceed with caution.

+## Configuring Manager Dashboard

+The modules that show up on the manager are cofigurable from the roles settings.
+To change the dashboard for a for a role, click on the **Settings** tab and click on **Roles**.
+Scroll down to the **Dashboards** section and here you can add or remove modules.

+The new modules for version 1.4 are as follows:

+* View Approvals
+* View Assessment
+* View Cases To Assign
+* View None Values

+## Referral Button

+Version 1.4 adds a new referral button to a Response Overview.
+To have the button appear, the user has to have the permission **Refer Case from Service form** added to their role (this is disabled by default)

 # Configuring Programs and Modules

 Configuring Programs and Modules should not be done without the guidance of the appropriate Steering Committee.
 Site administrators should never configure or edit Programs and Modules without approval and assistance.
 Modules are higher level components in which country, regional, and international decisions need to be made for its purpose and use cases.
 While creating or editing Modules and Programs will not be a frequently-used feature, should it become necessary, the instructions are provided below.